khm159/simple_frame_extractor_for_video_dataset/README.md

 --------------
 This is simple frame extractor

-I use it for our lab's dataset but this is now public dataset yet.
+I use it for our lab's dataset but this is not public yet.

 So I tested on one of the famouse benchmark dataset for human action recognition (HMDB-51 dataset).